Newly Diagnosed with Metastatic Breast Cancer

 You may feel guilty about being ill, even though it’s not your fault.
 Palliative care can help you find a way to move past these feelings.
 Then you can figure out how you want to live the rest of the chapters in your life-book.”

 Your personal preferences play a large role in your treatment and care.
 Talk with your oncologist and other health care providers about your goals and the things that are important to you (avoiding some side effects, for example).
-This will help your providers personalize your treatments to your preferences.
+This will help your health care providers personalize your treatments to your preferences.

 If you haven’t started treatment yet, you may want to consider a clinical trial.
-Learn about clinical trials for people with metastatic breast cancer and access Metastatic Trial Search, a web-based, personalized clinical trial matching tool.

 Learn about treatment for metastatic breast cancer.

-Talk with your health care providers
+Talk with your health care team

 You’ll meet with your oncologist, nurses and other health care providers often.
 They will become a big part of your life.
 So, it’s important to feel comfortable talking with them about your care, your physical health and how you’re doing emotionally.